Broken Bow, Oklahoma: Timber

+Education

 Athletics

 While Broken Bow's athletic history is limited primarily to high school football, it is recognized as one of the top high school programs in the state of Oklahoma.
 The Broken Bow Savages currently hold four state football championships, ranking third in class AAAA in the state, behind the Clinton Red Tornadoes (14) and the Ada Cougars (19).
 In addition to their four state championships, the Savages have numerous state title game appearances, the most recent of which came in 2004 when the Savages lost to Clinton.
 The team's last real push for the OSSAA State Championship game was when the 2008 Savage football team lost to the Glenpool Warriors in a nail-biter 12–7 in the state semi-finals.
 Which ended their season with a record of 12–1.

 Broken Bow High School integrated in 1964.
 LeVell Hill and Larry Taylor were the first Black athletes to play for Broken Bow High School.
 They promptly led Broken Bow to its first appearance in a football state championship game.
 Broken Bow lost to the Clinton Red Tornadors in 1965.
 LeVell Hill and Larry Taylor led Broken Bow to Its first State Track Championship in 1966.
-Larry Taylor entered the United States Marine Corp after graduation.
-He was killed in Viet Nam in 1968.
+Larry Taylor entered the United States Marine Corps after graduation.
+He was killed in Vietnam in 1968.
 LeVell Hill accepted a football scholarship to Langston University.
 He briefly played for the Philadelphia Bell in the World Football League.

-The Savages own a distinct lead in their all-time series with their rival, the Idabel Warriors.
-The Little River Rumble (named for the river that flows between Broken Bow and Idabel) is played every year between these two schools and is one of the oldest rivalries in the state, dating back nearly an entire century.
-For some time, it was believed the Little River Rumble was the oldest continuous-running rivalry game in the state of Oklahoma, until it was discovered the two schools did not play each other one season during World War II.
-The rivalry is hotly contested, and it's not an uncommon sight to see students from either town besieging the other, flying the flag of their school (black and gold for the Savages, red and black for the Warriors).
-A gold traveling trophy, as well as bragging rights, is at stake every year when the two McCurtain County schools tangle.
-Currently, the Warriors have won the last two match-ups (as of September 2015), following a fourteen-game winning streak from the Savages.

 Broken Bow Memorial Stadium|Historic Broken Bow Memorial Stadium has served as the home of the Savages since it was constructed in the 1930s by the Works Progress Administration.
 Built primarily of concrete and native rock, Memorial Stadium is one of the oldest and largest high school football stadiums in the state of Oklahoma.